king-ben/beast_asr/README.md

 Takes output of two analyses with the xml code produced by siteprobs_blocks.
 Will find cognate sets that differ between the two analyses.

 ### `asr_blocks`
 Makes an xml block for performing ancestral state reconstruction of every cognate set at a given node can either be at the most recent common ancestor node or its parent.
-Doning both allows for the reconstruction of innovations.
+Doing both allows for the reconstruction of innovations.

+### `asr_blocks_multitaxa`
+Given a list of multiple taxon sets present in the BEAST2 XML, creates uniquely named MRCA and origin ancestral state loggers for each set, set to write to uniquely named log files, and saves them all to a single XML file (default: "loggers.xml") which can then be pasted into the logger section of the BEAST2 XML.
+Logfiles will be named "asr_logger_[taxonset].txt" and "asr_logger_[taxonset]_parent.txt"

+### `collapse_covarion`
+Calls external python script `collapse_covarion.py` to collapse the raw covarion states to 0 and 1 for absence / presence for all files prefixed with "asr_logger" in cwd.
+Must be run with `collapse_covarion.py` in current working directory (Isaac will fix this at some point)

 ### `get_innovations`
 Takes the output from a mrca and parent asr logger and returns innovations on that branch with probabilities.